mqliang/kubernetes/cluster/caicloud/README.md

 Cluster upgrade is done using `kube-push.sh` script, which pushes new binaries and configurations to running cluster (The ultimate goal in kubernetes is self-hosting and do rolling upgrade on cluster components).
 Note all configurations will be pushed to cluster except certs, credentials, etc. See respective cloudprovider documentation about how to use the script.

+## Cluster resize

+#### Scale up

+Cluster scale up is done using `kube-add-node.sh` script, which add node(s) to a running cluster.
+This script will use binaries kept at master to bring up a new cluster node (One caveat is that older versions of cluster don't have binaries stored at master node).
+Currently we only support adding nodes to caicloud-anchnet cluster.